Strengths and expertise

 - International dispute resolution

-- Human rights across a range of areas, including environmental law, refugee law, and the preservation of rights in criminal law.
+- Human rights, including refugee law, and criminal law.

 The world-class standard of their work is evident in publication sources that include: